XinFinOrg/Developer-Resource/docs/raw/masternodes.md

  In XinFin, ‘Validator Node’’ are full nodes that incentivize node operators to perform the core consensus functions of running a DPoS based blockchain.
 Only Validator Node gets incentive to validate the transaction.

 **3. How to become a Validator Node?**
- Under Xinfin DPoS, Highest XDC Stakeholder 21 Node Act as Validator node rest node act as Backup node and Private node.
+ Under Xinfin RDPoS, XDC Stakeholder Node Act as Validator node rest node act as Backup node and Private node.

 **4. If there is no transaction fees on network then how validator gets incentive?**
  Network generates additional coin to provide incentive to validator node.
 Nos depends on network load and numbers of transactions processed within the network.